Make Clear, Data-Driven Decisions

 What is a weighted decision matrix?

-A weighted decision matrix is a powerful analytical tool that evaluates options against a list of criteria.
-Unlike a simple list of pros and cons, it assigns a numerical "weight" to each criterion based on its importance, providing a more accurate and objective final score.
+A weighted decision matrix is a powerful analytical tool that evaluates various options against a list of criteria.
+Unlike a simple list of pros and cons, it assigns a numerical "weight" to each criterion based on its importance, providing a more accurate, quantifiable, and objective final score.

 What is a good scoring scale to use?

-We recommend a 1-5 scale for both weights and scores.
+We recommend a consistent 1-5 scale for both weights and scores.
 For weights: 1 = Not Important, 3 = Important, 5 = Critically Important.
 For scores: 1 = Poor, 3 = Average, 5 = Excellent.
-The key is consistency across all options.
+The key is to be consistent in how you apply the scale across all your options.

 Can I use this for team decisions?

 Absolutely.
-It's an excellent tool for teams to avoid bias and reach a consensus.
-You can screen-share the tool, discuss criteria and weights together, and have each member score options.
-Averaging the scores can lead to a fair, data-backed group decision.
+It's an excellent tool for teams to reduce personal bias and build consensus around a logical choice.
+You can screen-share the tool, discuss the criteria and weights together, and even average the scores from each team member to reach a fair, data-backed group decision.

 What's the difference between this and a Pugh matrix?

-A Pugh Matrix (or selection matrix) is a specific type of decision matrix where all options are compared against a baseline or "control" option.
-Our tool is more flexible, allowing you to score each option independently based on its merits.
+A Pugh Matrix (also known as a selection matrix) is a specific type of decision matrix where all options are scored relative to a baseline or 'control' option (e.g., better than, same as, worse than).
+Our tool is a more flexible weighted matrix, allowing you to score each option independently based on its own merits against a consistent scale.